 But, when we were all set to leave in 2001, the twin towers crumbled and everything changed.

 I remember that it was dinner time in Brisbane when the news broke about what was happening in New York, Pennsylvania, and Washington D.C.

 To this day I can see the TV set showing the Twin Towers with pillows of black smoke and people falling to their deaths.

 My mother was panicked, pacing, trying to get in touch with my step father who had boarded a flight to Pennsylvania that same day, and distraught of the possibility of harm.

-It wasn’t until later in life that I realized how important that event would be in shaping the world and to my life.
-This was the first of many times that an act mass violence had personally shaped my future.
+It wasn’t until later in life that I realized how important that event would be in shaping the world and my life.
+This was the first of many times that an act of mass violence had personally shaped my future.

 Our parents had wars and conflicts, we had 9/11.